Santa Fe Catholic High School Has Been Providing Educational Excellence for Over 50 Years

 Perhaps the most impressive statistic is that 100% of our students graduate having received the solid values base that will make them good people and responsible citizens of our country.
-Our students become the leaders of the communities in which they live.
+Students are taught to be respectful and compassionate, and emphasis is not only placed on academic achievement but on moral and spiritual growth.

 Four types of programs are offered at Santa Fe Catholic High School: